poncj/solidity-rps/README.md

 Everything in the /production/ folder is intended to be uploaded to the hosting.

-So for a successful installation, we must first deploy the contracts, and then upload the files from the production folder to the hosting.
+So for a successful installation, we must first deploy the contract, and then upload the files from the production folder to the hosting.

 ### How to /deploy/ contract